Kazhnuz/awesome-sonic/classification.md

     - (add a category by game)

 - Mods
+  - *A category by game*
     - Total Conversion
-    - (add a category by game : we have this category here because without it need the base game here)
     - Levels and Level Packs
-    - (add a category by game)
     - Characters Hack
-    - (add a category by game)
     - Other
-    - (add a category by game)

  - Webcomics
   - Fan-continations (project that aim to continue in comic-book form an existing Sonic continuity)